-- Detoxification of mercury and other toxic heavy metals
+- Detoxifies mercury and other toxic heavy metals

-- Development and functioning of the immune system
+- Develops and improves functioning of the immune system

-- Delivery of zinc to cells throughout the body
+- Delivers zinc to cells throughout the body

 - Taste discrimination by the tongue

-- Protection of enzymes that break down casein and gluten
+- Protects enzymes that break down casein and gluten

 - Enhanced efficiency of the intestinal and blood-brain barriers